LLNL/b-mpi3/README.md

 Absolute thread-safety is a very strong guarantee and it would come at a very steep performance cost.
 Almost no general purpose library guarantees complete thread safety.
 In opposition to thread-safety, we will discuss thread-compatibility which is a more reasonable goal.
-Thread-compatibility referres to the property of a system to be able to thread-safe if extra steps are taken and only when needed.
+Thread-compatibility referres to the property of a system to be able to be thread-safe if extra steps are taken and only when needed.

 The first condition for thread compatibility is to have an MPI environment that supports it.
-If the system provides only a `thread_support` at the level of `mpi3::thread::single` it means that there is no way to make MPI operations from different threads an expect correct results.
+If you have an MPI system provides only a `thread_support` at the level of `mpi3::thread::single` it means that there is no way to make MPI operations from different threads an expect correct results.
-If your system expect to call MPI in concurrent portition sections, your only option would be to change to a system that supports MPI threading.
+If your program expect to call MPI in concurrent portition sections, your only option would be to change to a system that supports MPI threading.

 In this small example, we assume that the program excpects threading and MPI and completely rejects the run if the any level different from `single` is not provided.
-This is not at all terrible choice, optionally supporting threading in a program can be prohibitive from a design point of view.
+This is not at all terrible choice, optionally supporting threading in a big program can be prohibitive from a design point of view.

 ```cpp
 int main() {